guestdaniel/DirksGuestOxenham2026/README.md

 # DirksGuestOxenham2021

 This repository contains all code necessary for completely reproducing the analyses and figures in Dirks, Guest, and Oxenham (2021), in preparation.
 The entire codebase is in R. With a properly configured R interpreter, the entire manuscript can be reproduced with a single `run.sh` shell script.
+We also provide a Docker image with a properly configured environment to enable users and readers to reproduce the manuscript with minimal impact on their own systems.
+Instructions for both a manual installation and using the Docker image are available below.

 The code in this repository is licensed under GNU GPLv3 (see `LICENSE.txt`).